TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab1/README.md

 2. Change the directory to the previous working folder.
 3. Enter `python arithmetic_function.py`.

-The executing code is the below code which is in the `main()` function.
+Codes in `main()` function will executed.

-The `print` statement is a command to print the values between parenthesis.
-The below code prints a phrase `Addition Test` first and will print the result of `addition(3,5)` for the next.
+The `print` statement command to print the values between parenthesis.
+Below code will prints a phrase `Addition Test`first, then print the result of `addition(3,5)` for the next.
-Each expectation value for print is written in a comment <sup id="comment"></sup> besides the symbol `#`.
+Each expectation value for print is written in the comment follows after <sup id="comment"></sup>  symbol `#`.

-Verify whether the result values when executing the edited program for the assignment are the same as the expectation values which are commented in the `main()` function.
+Verify whether the executing result values of edited program for the assignment are the same as the expectation values which are commented in the `main()` function.
-As the `main()` function do not affect the submission of assignment `main()`, you can edit it freely if you want to.
+As the `main()` function do not affect the Autograder submission of assignment `main()`, you can edit it freely if you want to.

 ```python
 def main():